spykesocial/postgis_pgvector/README.md

 ### Dockerfile
-The `Dockerfile` starts with the `postgis/postgis:13-3.4` image and installs essential packages including build tools, PostgreSQL server development tools, and `git`.
-It then clones and installs pgvector.
+The `Dockerfile` starts with the `postgis/postgis:16-3.4` image and installs essential packages including build tools, PostgreSQL server development tools, and `git`.
+It then clones and installs `pgvector`.
 The Dockerfile is optimized to reduce the layer size by cleaning up after installations.

 ### docker-compose.yml
 `docker-compose.yml` sets up two services: